Hierarchically hyperbolic groups and uniform exponential growth: Background and past results

 \subsection{Finding free (semi)groups}

-In this section, we give multiple ways to find free (semi)groups given an isometric action of a group on a hyperbolic metric space.
-Together with Observation \ref{shortFreeImpliesUEG}, these will be our key tools to show uniform exponential growth.
+In this section, we give multiple ways to find free (semi)groups given an action of a group on a hyperbolic metric space.
+We will assume all actions on metric spaces are by isometries.
+Together with \Cref{shortFreeImpliesUEG}, these will be our key tools to show uniform exponential growth.